 For the shave itself, I find the Parker 92R to be just a bit more aggressive than average, with a fair amount of blade exposure, but not so much that I can’t enjoy using it.
-And I think it has a fairly generous razor/blade angle range–in other words I can hold the razor at different angles and still get a ‘safe’ cut on my stubble.
+It might be too much for a beginner, though.
+I think it has a fairly generous razor/blade angle range–in other words I can hold the razor at different angles and still get a ‘safe’ cut on my stubble.

 (Amazon and West Coast Shaving links are affiliate.)

 All-in-all I find the Parker 96R to be a predictable, reasonably forgiving, value-oriented double edge (DE) safety razor.
 If you’re looking for a “middle of the road” (and that’s not a bad thing) example of a DE to show someone, the 96R would certainly fit the description.

 By the way, the razor comes with a pack of Parker double edge razor blades, which I quite like.